My Writing Approach

 Edit Article And Proof

-- Apply SEO Optimization for Article body
+- Apply SEO Optimization for the Article body.

-- Add paragraph headers/titles
+- Add paragraph headers/titles.

 - Reduce or eliminate pronouns (it, they, these, them, etc..)